infinum/frontend-handbook/JavaScript/Angular.md

 }
 ```

-Finally the correct solution simply assigns user$ to be an observable which is created only once, template will have only one subscription and we will just react to updates in the data stream which happen on params change.
+Finally the correct solution simply assigns user$ to an observable which is created only once.
+The template will have only one subscription and we will just react to updates in the data stream which happen when params change.

 ----